 There are 186 square miles of land within the boundaries of the Cypress-Fairbanks ISD.
 This makes it the second largest school system in land area out of the 22 districts in Harris County and the third largest in the State of Texas.
 During the 1939-1940 school year, the Cypress schools and the Fairbanks schools joined together to form what is now Cypress-Fairbanks Independent School District.
 CFISD is home to more than 850 subdivisions and apartment complexes within its borders.

-The 2019-2020 Cypress-Fairbanks State of the District reports the ethnic distribution as Hispanic – 45%, White – 23%, African American – 19%, Asian – 9% and Other 4%.
-The number of economically disadvantaged students was 51%.
+A recent report places the ethnic distribution as Hispanic – 44.7%, White – 22.7%, African American – 19.3%, Asian – 9.5% and Other 3.8%.

 The Texas Education Agency (TEA) rates schools and districts based upon the school’s performance on the State of Texas Assessments of Academic Readiness (STARR) and the State of Texas Assessments of Academic Readiness (STARR) End of Course (EOC).
 To see how the Cy-Fair School District performed on the standardized tests please refer to the Texas Education Agency website.